Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-20-Correlation_to_phonon_DOS.md

 \tag{3}
 $$

+Note that the exponential $e^{i\omega t}$ in Eq.
+1 doesn't contain a minus sign.
+This is just a difference in convention, if we put in the minus sign, then
+$$v^*_i(t''+t')$$
+in Eq.
+3 would become
+$$v^*_i(-t''+t')$$.
+However, this does not affect any of the following analysis.

-Before moving on, lets assume that harmonic approximation is valid (so that we have zero-width phonon branches), the atomic displacement with respect to time can be written as:
+Before moving on, let's assume that harmonic approximation is valid (which, in theory, we should have zero-width phonon branches), the atomic displacement with respect to time can be written as:

 $$
 r_j(t) = \sum_s Q_{s,j} e^{-i\omega_s t},